vzhufk/z1p/README.md

   **returns**: {Array of Places}

-_Note:_ This method is memorized.
-Every result will saved to memory so only first call will be slow.
+_Note:_ This method could be memorized.
+Every result will be saved to memory so the only first call will be slow.

 Place object looks like this: